itsrajatrai/TheMetaMind/README.md

 # TheMetaMind
-A website for the upcoming page.
+A website for the upcoming final year project.